-STATE ELIGIBLE IMMIGRANTS Alabama Prenatal care regardless of immigration status is available in Montgomery, Macon, and Russell counties.
+STATE ELIGIBLE IMMIGRANTS Alabama Prenatal care regardless of immigration status.
 2 Alaska "Qualified immigrants" and PRUCOLs can receive chronic and acute medical assistance if they have a terminal illness, cancer, diabetes, seizure disorders, mental illness, hypertension, or certain other medical conditions.
 Arkansas Lawfully residing children and pregnant people.
 1 Prenatal care is available regardless of immigration status.
 2 California Adults and children who are otherwise eligible can receive full-scope Medi-Cal services, regardless of their immigration status, including 12 months of post-partum care.
-L2 Certain other medical services are also available regardless of immigration status.
-Colorado Lawfully residing children and pregnant people, with 12 months of post-partum care.
+Let Certain other medical services are also available regardless of immigration status.
+Colorado Children under 19,1 pregnant people,1,2 and 12 months of post-partum care, regardless of status.
 Reproductive health care, including contraceptives and counseling services, regardless of status.
-No later than Jan.
-1, 2025, children under 19, pregnant people, 2 and 12 months of post-partum care will be available, regardless of status.
-Lawfully residing immigrants who are ineligible for Medicaid, are over age 60, and are enrolled in the Old Age Pension Program (OAP) may be eligible for medical services (excluding long-term care, psychiatric services, and in-patient hospitalization) through
+Lawfully residing immigrants who are ineligible for Medicaid, are over age 60, and are enrolled in the Old Age Pension Program (OAP) may be eligible for medical services (excluding long-term care, psychiatric services, and in-patient hospitalization) through the Old Age Pension Health and Medical Fund.
+Since January 2014, however, this program has imposed a five-year (or longer) waiting period for new immigrants.